bogdanmic/dev-containered-services/README.md

 # dev-container-services
 This project contains a set of **"recipes"** to run a few services inside docker instead of having them installed on your system.
-Mainly used for development but **docker-compose files** can be used as a starting point for other scenarios as well.
+These are mainly used for development but **docker-compose files** can be used as a starting point for other scenarios as well.